 Kings Island – 25 miles Northeast of Cincinnati

 Photo Courtesy of the Cincinnati USA CVB

-Families from Cincinnati and all over the Midwest flock to Kings Island during open season.
-Its thrill rides and kid-friendly (Planet Snoopy) make the entire family happy.
+Families from Cincinnati and all over the Midwest flock to Kings Island.
+It’s is one of the best amusement parks in the region.
+The thrill rides and kid-friendly (Planet Snoopy) make the entire family happy.
 Peanuts fans will be happy to know that Snoopy and his pals are in the forefront of this park.
 The adjacent Soak City Waterpark cools off families during the hot, summer months.